Gregg Fuhriman modelmaker

 the drive-mounted decoder when

-the shell needs to be removed
+removing the shell to maintain or

 Below and Below Right: On the left side, below the sill